Farnborough College of Technology: History

 In 2013, the University Centre Farnborough was launched, offering University of Surrey accredited degrees from the Farnborough College of Technology main campus.

 The college constructed a University Centre building on the main campus in 2016.
-The building is home to a library, study areas and a Starbucks franchise and was officially opened by the Duke of Kent in November 2017.
+The building is home to a library, study areas, and a Starbucks franchise which was officially opened by the Duke of Kent in November 2017.

 University Centre Farnborough offers foundation degrees, undergraduate degrees, including two-year fast-track degrees, and top-up degrees.

 Facilities

-The main campus at Boundary Road, Farnborough provides vocational training and education.
+The main campus is at Boundary Road, Farnborough and provides vocational training and education.
 Specialist teaching facilities include The Gallery Restaurant, The Hair and Beauty Academy salon, Beyond Fitness Gym, The Aerospace and Automotive Academy, a performance theatre, a floristry studio, a photography studio and dark room, a multi-camera television studio, and two radio studios.
 The salon, restaurant and floristry studio operate commercially and are open to the public.

 The college radio studios are used for 26 days in March each year to broadcast FCOT FM 87.7, the college's commercial radio station which operates under a Restricted Service Licence.

-The main campus also has an on-site Ofsted-registered Nursery (Bookworms Nursery) which provides childcare for the children of students, staff and local families.
+The main campus also has an on-site Ofsted-registered nursery (Bookworms Nursery), which provides childcare for the children of students, staff and local families.